 Instructor: Michael Soltys, email@example.com, professor and chair of Computer Science, and an accredited AWS instructor.
 CSU Channel Islands is part of the AWS Academy, and authorized to deliver the curriculum.

-- Some background in Networking, IT, and a little bit of programming, especially Python and Bash scripting.
+- Expected background: Networking, IT, and some programming, especially Python and Bash scripting

 More Course Details:

 - We are going to hold weekly Zoom meeting; the first meeting will be on Wednesday January 27, 2021, at 6pm (PST).
 An invitation to the meetings will be sent in mid January.

 - We are going to use the AWS Canvas page.
 Invitations to join the Canvas page will be sent in January.